Overview

 recognition to the broad audience as they would have in the

-following decades.
-Even for the 1985 Byte Magazine Amiga article (included
+software for the C64.
+But for the public at large, and even for the 1985 Byte Magazine Amiga article (included

 in Amiga Forever), which introduced the Amiga to the masses, the